FontBureau/TypeRoof/docs/animation-screenrecordings.md

-# TypeRoof -- Stage and Actors -- Screen Recordings
+# TypeRoof -- Motion Stage -- Screen Recordings

 Screen recordings to document and share progress of the animation editor are in a